nualagr/the-lord-of-the-rings-game/README.md

 - 20" Desktop (1600 x 900)

-In addition to checking the game's functionality using browser developer tools, the site has been manually checked and found to function as desired on the following devices:
+In addition to checking the game's functionality using browser developer tools, the site has been manually checked by friends and family.
+In-game errors were highlighted during this process, such as the Game Over Modal displaying if the user exited the Prize Modal using the Close button as opposed to the Restart button.
+Issues highlighted have been recitified as far as was feasible.

-- Dell XPS 13
-- Samsung S7

 ### Tested User Stories